pclub-iitj/wcc/2015/COMPETITIVE.md

 ## More Algorithms
 1. KMP Algorithm
+2. LRU
-2. Sqrt decomposition
+3. Sqrt decomposition
-3. Heavy-light decomposition
+4. Heavy-light decomposition

 ## Practice Problems
 - To be listed ...